-At the same time, Calde said that the issuance of the CP was now “more of a formality” since the resolution of consent and the MOA had already been accomplished.
+Also, Calde said the CP issuance was “more of a formality” since the parties involved already accomplished the resolution of consent and the MOA.

-However, the MOA was still not valid when the construction activities started because the NCIP en banc had not yet approved the documents, and NIA Administrator Ricardo Visaya had signed these only in July 2018.
+However, the MOA was still not valid when the construction activities started.
+The NCIP en banc has yet to approved the documents, and NIA Administrator Ricardo Visaya signed these only in July 2018.

-The FPIC team status report also revealed that despite the prohibition of NIA activities within the ancestral domain while the CP was under process, the irrigation office “asked the affected landowners to the sign the Individual Right of Way Permit to Enter and Construct.”
+The FPIC team status report also revealed that despite the prohibition of activities within the ancestral domain while the CP was under process, NIA proceeded.
+The irrigation office “asked the affected landowners to sign the Individual Right of Way Permit to Enter and Construct.”

 Taking it lightly, blaming it slightly

 Asked if he considered the case a “dangerous precedent” for the FPIC process, Calde answered in the affirmative.
-Nonetheless, the he seemed to be contented with giving NIA a slap on the wrist and to be okay with applying double standards.
+Nonetheless, he seemed contented with slapping NIA on the wrist and okay with applying double standards.

 “It is the government.
-We would not have allowed it had it been a private corporation,” he said.
+We would not have allowed it had it been a private corporation,” the NCIP director said.

 He disclosed that the NCIP would be discussing the matter with the NIA and the indigenous communities concerned to “try to find a win-win solution.”